Dhargaloon

 Dhargloon (also spelled as Dargaloon or Dhargalon) is a village, located in Mendhar Tehsil of Poonch district in Indian administered union territory of Jammu and Kashmir.
-Its district headquarters are located in Poonch and administrative units in "Mendhar".
+Its district headquarters are located in Poonch and administrative units in "Mendhar"(temporarily).
 This village comes under the "Balakote" block which is its local administrative unit.
 The village is located close the border with Pakistan and is largely influenced by the border forces.
 Residents of Dhargaloon staged a protest in May 2017 because of water and power shortages.

 Demographics

 According to the 2011 census of India, Dhargaloon has 1,062 households.
 The literacy rate of Dhargaloon was 70.20% compared to 67.16% of Jammu and Kashmir.
 In Dhargaloon, Male literacy stands at 81.12% while the female literacy rate was 60.07%.

 Transportation

 Air

 Poonch Airport is a non-operational airstrip in the district headquarters Poonch.
 The nearest airport is Sheikh ul-Alam International Airport in Srinagar, located 175 kilometres from Dhargaloon.